sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 The effectiveness of virtual losses depends on careful tuning of their magnitude.
 If the virtual loss is too small, it might fail to deter other threads, leading to redundant exploration and potential overwriting of data.
 Conversely, excessively large virtual losses may overly penalize promising nodes, hindering exploration and reducing the algorithm's overall performance.

+Liu et al. change the standard virtual loss UCB1 formula by assuming that the reward remains unchanged, yet keep the exploration term the same.
+Using the modified rule, the optimal action is selected by maximizing the modified UCT score:

+$$
+a^* = \underset{a \in A(s)}{\operatorname{argmax}} \left(Q(s, a) + C \sqrt{\frac{\ln (N(s) + T(s))}{N(s, a) + T(s, a)}} \right) \tag{4}
+$$

 ## Distributing the tree

 While the previous sections primarily focus on storing the tree on a single machine, scaling MCTS effectively often requires distributing the tree and associated statistics across multiple machines.
 This shift is essential for tackling even larger state spaces or executing more complex simulations within the same wall-clock time.

+In addition to modifying the virtual loss UCB1 formula, Liu et al. propose a system for distributing different phases of MCTS.
+The system has many moving parts but is straightforward to understand.
+The authors define three types of workers: the master worker, expansion workers, and simulation workers.
+The master worker runs the main MCTS logic and stores the truth version of all global data structures (i.e. nodes in the tree, tree structure, and values and visit counts for each node).
+It runs until it has successfully completed a predetermined number of rollouts.
+Crucially, each rollout can be broken down into two distinct phases: (1) the expansion phase in which the known tree is traversed using UCB until a leaf is reached and (2) the simulation phase, which starts at a leaf in the known tree and continues to a terminal state making random traversal decisions.
+In Liu et al's framework, these steps are performed independently on different types of workers.

+Expansion workers take in a tree state from the master and run UCB until a leaf is reached.
+They then report the path taken to the master and the new leaf is placed in a simulation buffer.
+At this point, master makes an _incomplete update_ in which it increments the _active rollout counter_ $O_s$ for each node s on the path received from the expansion node.

+Meanwhile, simulation nodes take in a state (represented by a leaf chosen from the simulation buffer) and randomly play until a terminal state is reached.
+The simulation nodes then return the reward achieved during the random simulation to the master.

+The master node finally back propagates this return and updates the visit counts $N(s)$ (increment) and active rollout counts $T(s)$ (decrement) for corresponding tree nodes.
+This algorithm can be best understood by tracing the below block diagram, which was included in the original paper:

+{% include figure.html path="assets/img/2025-04-28-scalable-mcts/wu_mcts_diagram.png" class="img-fluid" %}

+While there are many rounds of communication, the authors showed that the expansion and simulation steps took longer than the communication steps in their system, suggesting communication is not a bottleneck.

+To test their procedure, the authors benchmarked against sequential MCTS and found only slight performance degradation on an RL benchmark suite of 15 Atari games.
+This method also outperformed existing parallel MCTS algorithms on the benchmark suite, beating standard leaf and root parallelization implementations on 15/15 games and standard tree parallelization on 13/15.

+In short, Liu et al break down the MCTS process into two distinct phases (expansion and simulation) which can be parallelized by implementing an adjusted UCB algorithm that tracks the number of rollouts that are active in addition to the number of times each node in the tree has been visited.
+The empirical results of the study demonstrate that this is an effective MCTS parallelization method, with only limited performance setback vs sequential MCTS and a strong showing against previous parallelized MCTS methods.

+## Depth-First Distributed MCTS

 In 2011, Yoshizoe et al<d-cite key="yoshizoe2011scalable"></d-cite> introduced an efficient scheme for parallelized MCTS with two core ideas: transposition-table driven scheduling (TDS) parallelism and depth-first MCTS.
 First, we will discuss these topics separately and then see how the the two concepts combine for efficient parallelization.